john-science/john-science.github.io/_drafts/2018-09-30-git-cleanup.md

 ---
 {% include JB/setup %}

-Whether you're maintaining a long-running project or have just jumped on board a new one, you will occassionally want to do some Spring Cleaning on your Git repos.
-Below are a couple of scripts to help you find the weak spots in your repos.
+Whether you have been maintaining the same project for years or just jumped onto something new, you need to occassionally do some spring cleaning on your repos.
+Below are a couple of scripts to help you find a repos weak spots.

 ### Which files haven't been edited in years?

 Below is a shell script to find the files in a repo that haven't been edited in a long time.
 Some of these will just be static resources that don't matter, sure.
-But this script will also turn up all sorts of unused code and resources, particularly in repos needing some TLC.
+But this script will also turn up any unused code and resources.
+This script is a *must* if you think a repo needs some TLC.

 (If you aren't running Linux / Bash, the Git commands in this script will still work fine.)